guzba/mummy/README.md

 * Mummy handles the threading and dispatch so your handlers may not need to think about threads at all.

 * Takes advantage of multiple cores and the amazing work of the Nim team on ARC / ORC and Nim 2.0.

+* Big focus on stright forward error handling.
+Exceptions that happen in handler code are cought by default and will not bring the whole server down.

 ## Why prioritize WebSockets?